keithbeacham/keiths-nc-news/README.md

 Wireframes and a component tree can be viewed under ./Planning.
 Code is under ./src in subdirectories api, components, contexts, utils.

-To set up and run a local version: requires vite v5.2.0, axios v1.6.8, react v18.2.0, react-dom v18.3.1, react-router v6.23.0, react-router-dom v6.23.0, @vitejs/plugin-react v4.2.1
+To set up and run a local version: requires node v21.6.2, vite v5.2.0, axios v1.6.8, react v18.2.0, react-dom v18.3.1, react-router v6.23.0, react-router-dom v6.23.0, @vitejs/plugin-react v4.2.1.

-download from github and run "npm install" then "npm install cors" and then "npm run dev" to start up the local host: the localhost URL will be displayed for access.
+    Clone the repository from github "git clone https://github.com/keithbeacham/keiths-nc-news" then "cd keiths-nc-news" and run "npm install" then "npm install cors" and then "npm run dev" to start up the local host: the localhost URL will be displayed for access.